frictionlessdata/website/site/blog/2021-06-23-frictionless-specs-european-commission/README.md

 author: Sébastien Lavoie
 ---

-[Costas Simatos](https://joinup.ec.europa.eu/user/73932) introduced the Frictionless Data community to the [Interoperability Test Bed](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository) (ITB), an online platform that can be used to test systems against technical specifications --- curious minds will find a recording of his presentation on the subject [available on YouTube](https://www.youtube.com/watch?v=pJFsJW96fuA).
+Do you remember [Costas Simatos](https://joinup.ec.europa.eu/user/73932)?
+He introduced the Frictionless Data community to the [Interoperability Test Bed](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository) (ITB), an online platform that can be used to test systems against technical specifications --- curious minds will find a recording of his presentation on the subject [available on YouTube](https://www.youtube.com/watch?v=pJFsJW96fuA).
 Amongst the tools it offers, there is a [CSV validator](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/csvvalidator) which relies on the [Table Schema specifications](https://specs.frictionlessdata.io/table-schema/).
 Those specifications filled a gap that the [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180) didn't address by having a structured way of defining the content of individual fields in terms of data types, formats and constraints, which is a clear benefit of the Frictionless specifications as reported back in 2020 [when a beta version of the CSV validator was launched](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/interoperability-test-bed/news/table-schema-validator).

 ---